 Marketing your business, services or products on social media doesn’t necessarily have to be hard or expensive.
 In fact, with a little creativity, you can gain people's interest, which can lead to higher brand recognition and sales.

-While a lot of business owners incorporate social media almost successfully into their marketing efforts, still there are some rookie mistakes that they often commit while marketing on social media - marketing mistakes that are easily avoidable!
+While a lot of business owners incorporate social media marketing efforts almost successfully, there are some rookie social media marketing mistakes they often commit - marketing mistakes that are easily avoidable!

 Let me share with you 9 common social media marketing mistakes you need to avoid at all costs to avoid falling into the same traps.